Attendezmay/Attendezmay/README.md

 - 👋 Hi, I’m Natthaporn Meechai
-- 👀 I’m interested in Bid Data, Data Analytics
+- 👀 I’m interested in Big Data, Data Analytics, and Data Engineer
 - 🌱 I’m currently learning about Big Data Platform and hands-on with the cloud technologies

 - 📫 How to reach me natthaporn.mc@gmail.com